How Credit Works

 When applying for a regular credit card, lenders use a borrower’s credit history to determine approval and interest rates.
 Secured cards, on the other hand, are designed for people who lack credit history and use the initial deposit to mitigate potential risks.

-The advantage to secured credit cards is immediate access to funds without the need for a credit check.
-You can also use the funds as needed and carry a balance from one month to the next.
-The disadvantage is that a cash deposit is required and interest rates are generally very high (often above 20%).
-Your credit limit is dependent on your deposit amount and credit history.
-Those looking to get credit for the first time may have a credit limit equal to the deposit.
-If you have extra funds available — usually $200 and up — then a secured credit card may be worth looking into.
-See more about using secured credit cards to build credit and the Self secured credit card.
+Those looking to get credit for the first time may have a credit limit equal to the deposit amount.
+If you have extra cash savings available — usually $200 and up — then a secured credit card may be worth looking into.
+See more about using secured credit cards to build credit and the secured Self Visa® credit card.

 A secured loan is money you borrow that is secured against an asset you own.
 These loans require a deposit and/or some sort of collateral, such as your car or home, to be approved.
 These pieces of collateral offer assurance to banks that you will repay the loan.
 However, it’s important to understand how these loans work, as failure to repay could lead to the bank seizing your assets.

 The loan will offer one amount, and you will repay this amount over a set period of time.
-If you know how much you need to borrow and have a source of collateral that the lending bank approves, a secured loan may be a decent option.
+If you know how much you need to borrow and have a source of collateral that the lending bank approves, a secured loan may be an option.
+Keep in mind that with a limited credit history or no credit score, it still may be difficult to qualify for an auto loan or home mortgage.
+You may need a cosigner.

 These loans are lesser known but can offer the same credit building advantages as a term loan such as an auto loan or a credit line such as a credit card.
 In the past, credit builder loans were typically offered through credit unions or small, local banks and required a large initial deposit.

-Self Financial credit builder loans are secured loans, however, they are not secured with collateral from the borrower (as in a secured loan above).
-Instead, the loan is placed into an FDIC-insured CD account under the borrower’s name.
-The borrower then makes monthly payments toward the loan over a 12-month period.
-At the end of the loan term, the CD account unlocks and the borrower receives the funds plus interest on the CD.
-Self Lender reports each payment to all three credit bureaus every month.
+Self offers credit builder accounts that are secured loans, however, they are not secured with collateral from the borrower (as in a secured loan above).
+Instead, the loan is placed into an FDIC-insured Certificate of Deposit (CD) account.
+The borrower then makes monthly payments toward the loan over a defined monthly period.
+At the end of the loan term, the CD account unlocks and the borrower receives the funds (minus interest and fees).
+Self reports each payment to Equifax, Transunion and Experian credit reporting bureaus every month.